Wide Shot

 Wide Shot (WS)

-As with most shot types, the wide shot means different things to different people.
+As with many shot types, the wide shot means different things to different people.
 However the wide shot seems to suffer more from varying interpretations than other types.
 Many people take the WS to mean something much wider than our example, i.e. what we would call a very wide shot.